JetBrains/teamcity-documentation/topics/configuring-build-steps.md

 When creating a build configuration, it is important to configure the sequence of build steps to be executed.

-Build steps are configured on the __Build Steps__ section of the [Build Configuration Settings](creating-and-editing-build-configurations.md) page: the steps can be auto\-detected by TeamCity or added manually.
+Build steps are configured on the __Build Steps__ section of the [Build Configuration Settings](creating-and-editing-build-configurations.md) page: the steps can be auto-detected by TeamCity or added manually.

 Each build step is represented by a [build runner](build-runner.md) and provides integration with a specific build or test tool.
 You can add as many build steps to your build configuration as needed.
 For example, call a NAnt script before compiling VS solutions.